Shape Poems: How to Write, Types & Examples

 that are larger and bigger.

-There are many flavors of ice cream
+There are many flavours of ice cream

 that we all like to eat.